Frequently Asked Questions: What Is Sexual Harassment?

-Title IX prohibits discrimination on the basis of sex in any educational program or activity.
+Title IX prohibits discrimination based on sex in any educational program or activity.
 Sexual harassment is a form of prohibited sex discrimination.
-The following are answers to some of the most frequently asked questions about sexual harassment.
-See FindLaw's Discrimination at School section to learn more.
+The following answers some of the most frequently asked questions about sexual harassment.
+See FindLaw's Discrimination at School section to find out more information.

 What is sexual harassment?

 There are two types of sexual harassment.
-In quid pro quo harassment, a school employee conditions a student's participation in a program or activity or bases an education decision on the student's submission to requests for sexual favors, or other verbal, non-verbal, or physical conduct of a sexual nature.
-A hostile environment is created when sexually harassing conduct, such as requests for sexual favors or physical or verbal conduct of a sexual nature, is sufficiently severe, persistent, or pervasive to limit a student's ability to participate in a program or activity.
+In quid pro quo harassment, a school employee conditions a student's participation in a program or activity or bases an education-related decision on the student's submission to requests for sexual favors or other verbal, non-verbal, or physical conduct of a sexual nature.

 In a school setting, who are the potential harassers?